-Contaminant Violation Y/N Level Detected MC LG MCL Likely Source of Contamination Total Organic Carbon 6 (TOC) Ν Raw 5.88 ppm Final .88 ppm TT None Naturally present in the environment Total Trihalomethanes 7 (TTHMs) Ν .0530 ppm 100/80 ррb None By products of drinking water disinfection Haloacetic Acids 8 Ν .0595 ppm 60 ppb None By products of drinking water disinfection
+Contaminant Violation Y/N Level Detected MC LG MCL Likely Source of Contamination Total Organic Carbon 6 (TOC) Ν Raw 3.88 ppm Final .79 ppm TT None Naturally present in the environment Total Trihalomethanes 7 (TTHMs) Ν .0468 ppm 100/80 ррb None By products of drinking water disinfection Haloacetic Acids 8 N .0269 ppm 60 ppb None By products of drinking water disinfection water containing alpha emitters in excess of the MCL over many years may have an increased risk of getting cancer.

-1 - Turbidity.
-Turbidity has no health effects.
-However, turbidity can interfere with disinfection and provide a medium for microbial growth.
-Turbidity may indicate the presence of disease-causing organisms.
-These organisms include bacteria, viruses, and parasites that can cause symptoms such as nausea, cramps, diarrhea, and associated headaches.
-2 - Radioactive Contaminants: Alpha emitters.
-Certain minerals are radioactive and may emit a form of radiation known as alpha radiation.
-Some people who drink water containing alpha emitters in excess of the MCL over many years may have an increased risk of getting cancer.
 3 - Copper.
 Copper is an essential nutrient, but some people who drink water containing copper in excess of the action level, over a relatively short amount of time, could experience gastrointestinal distress.
 Some people who drink water containing copper in excess of the action level, over many years, could suffer liver or kidney damage.
 People with Wilson's Disease should consult their personal doctor.